bjlkeng/bjlkeng.github.io/source/posts/tensors-manifolds-and-metric-spaces.rst

 what basis you happen to be working in.
 As you might have guessed, these physical vectors are tensors!
 Since it has one physical axis, it is said to be a *rank=1* tensor.
 A scalar is said to be a *rank=0* tensor, which is just pretty much just a degenerate case.
+Note: rank is different than dimension.

 In physics and other domains, you may want to work in a non-Euclidean basis because it's more convenient, but still want to talk about the same objects